ConnectNowUK/docs/docs/queue-system/user-guide/concept-overview.md

 Some queues are password protected so that the general public can not just join them.
 A common use case for these types of queues are for VIP queues.

-In addition, personal queues are automatically password protected, preventing people from launching queries directly at specific users.
+In addition, [personal queues](#personal-queues) are automatically password protected, preventing the general public from launching queries directly at specific users.

 ## User skill levels (priorities)